 IRS Form 8843 is the only IRS form you will have to submit if:

 - You had no U.S. source income in 2020 OR

 - Your only U.S. source income was bank or credit union interest OR

 - You are in a degree program, received a fellowship or scholarship, and all of that fellowship or scholarship was applied to tuition, fees, books, and supplies or equipment required for your courses.

 If you received any amount of any other U.S. source income, including wages (salary) and taxable scholarships or fellowships, you must fill out and mail in IRS Form 1040NR in addition to Form 8843.

 - You still must file a tax form even if your employer deducted (“withheld”) money from your paycheck for taxes.
 The amount that is deducted is an estimate, so you may, in fact, owe more or less than your employer subtracts.
 Therefore, you must file a tax form to calculate the difference between what you owe and what you paid.

-- If part or all of your fellowship or scholarship is taxable, you must file Form 8843 and either Form 1040NR-EZ or Form 1040NR.
+- If part or all of your fellowship or scholarship is taxable, you must file Form 8843 and Form 1040NR.
 In general, if you are in a degree program, the only part of your fellowship or scholarship that will be taxable is the part used for living expenses.
 The part of your fellowship that is applied to tuition, fees, books, and supplies or equipment required for your courses is not taxable.
 If part of your fellowship or scholarship is taxable and part is not, the tax software provided by the International Center, Glacier Tax Prep, will separate the taxable and non-taxable portions of your fellowship and scholarship when it creates and fills out your tax form (s).

 - In order to meet these deadlines, the form must be postmarked on or before the deadline.